The History Of Article Marketing Part Two

 Everyone was stealing existing articles, instantly spinning and ultimately blasting them to thousands of article directories.
 People had no reason not to do it.

-After all it was getting them the rankings they desired twenty times faster than stupid white hat SEO did.
-By early 2010 article directories were full of shit.
-Complete and utter shit that made no sense to users.
-The automatic spinners produced horrendous spins by using synonyms that made no sense at all.
+After all, it was getting them the rankings they desired twenty times faster than white hat SEO.
+By early 2010 article directories were full of garbage content that made no sense to users.
+The automatic spinners produced horrendous spins using synonyms that made no sense at all.

-As the article directories began to fill up with horrific content that actually ranked well on Google and other search engines; something had to happen.
-Any idiot who’d been in the game longer than two years could predict the coming storm.
+As the article directories began to fill up with poor content that actually ranked well on Google and other search engines; something had to happen.
+Any expert in SEO could predict the coming storm.

 Google was obviously going to do something about it.
 The quality of content in most of the top search results was borderline disgraceful.
-At the time EMD’s (exact match domains) were also dominating the search results along with web2.0’s which are much like article directories.
+At the time, EMDs (exact match domains) were also dominating the search results along with web2.0’s, which were much like article directories.

 They stopped ranking so well and forced their owners to control the quality of their articles.
 Article directories like Ezine Articles and Go Articles lost a huge percentage of their traffic overnight.
-Shit really hit the fan.
+The situation worsened significantly.

 Fast forward to the beginning of 2011, article marketing really died down.
 Directories raised quality control.
 Most either shut down or started moderating new submissions.
-Many did neither and ended up being ghost directories.
-Full of awful content and at the bottom of the search results.
+Many did neither and ended up as ghost directories—full of awful content and at the bottom of the search results.

-Most of the top directories got rid of their bad articles, raised quality control and upped the minimum number of words per article to around 400.
+Most of the top directories got rid of their bad articles, raised quality control, and increased the minimum word count to around 400.
 Although many directories cleaned up their act, article marketing hasn’t been the same since.

-Sure, you can still spin bad content and mass submit it to directories; but the results aren’t the same.
-At the end of the day it’s spamming and that’s not what SEO is about.
-If you want to survive in the long run, you need to think about how you can contribute to the Internet; not ruin it.
+Sure, you can still spin bad content and mass-submit it to directories, but the results aren’t the same.
+In the end, it’s spamming, and that’s not what SEO is about.
+If you want to survive in the long run, you need to think about how you can contribute to the Internet, not ruin it.

 So what are the best article marketing strategies?